hungchenhsu/credit-default-taiwan/README.md

 This project delivers a **machine learning solution for predicting credit card default risk**, covering all stages from data processing, feature engineering, model training to scalable API deployment.
 The final product is a **FastAPI RESTful web service**, which supports real-time inference via a public cloud endpoint, containerized via Docker, and auto-deployed on Render.

+> 🔐 **Note:** A live version of this credit default prediction API is deployed on Render and ready for use.
+However, to prevent misuse and to better control access, the API endpoint is not publicly listed.
+If you are interested in testing or integrating with the model, feel free to contact me directly to request the API URL and access key.

 ---

 ## 🌟 Features